Are you smelling rotten eggs, a sewage smell or just any other unpleasant odors?

 If the trap is fine, you may have a buildup of organic sludge in the trap and/or on the inside of the drain pipes.

-Over time residue from all of the soap, toothpaste, food scraps, grease and other things we put down our drains collects on the inside of the pipe.
-It can also build up on the inside walls of the plumbing, attracting bacteria which feed on it and multiply.
+Over time residue from all of the dish soap, toothpaste, food scraps, grease and other things we put down our drains collects on the inside of the pipe.
+It can also build up on the inside walls of the plumbing, attracting bacteria that feed on it and multiply.
 This can be a good thing, as long as it stays in check and doesn’t narrow the diameter of the pipe too much.
-If there is too much build up, however, a bad smell or even a drain clog can result.
+If there is too much buildup, however, a bad smell or even a drain clog can result.
 You will probably need a drain inspection from a plumber.

-If the smelly drain is in the shower, the usual cause is a build up of hair in the drain trap.
+If the smelly drain is in the shower, the usual cause is a build-up of hair in the drain trap.
+You may also experience an overflowing floor drain.
 If it’s easy to lift the drain cover you may be able to reach in with pliers and pull out the hair yourself.
 Don’t use your fingers as there could be sharp edges.
 The important thing is not to push it down – the clump may catch somewhere else further down in your plumbing and start a sink, shower and bathtub clog.
 If the drain cover does not come off easily you will need to call a plumber.

 - Pour a kettle of boiling water down the drain.